 |Polar||The first value is an angle, measured counter-clockwise from the positive X axis.
 The second value is the number of default units from the move's starting point.||

-- With the Select tool (), select one or more entities that you want to rotate.
+- Select one or more entities that you want to rotate.

-- Hover the cursor over the rotation grip until the rotate cursor appears.
+- Hover the cursor over the rotation grip.

 - Release the mouse button to complete the rotate operation.

-- Until you select another tool or start another operation, you can type a value into the Measurements box to set a precise rotation angle.
+- Until you select another tool or start another operation, typing a value into the Measurements box sets a precise rotation angle.
 For example, type 30 and press Enter to rotate the selection counter-clockwise by 30 degrees.